Thibault-Jaigu/requesty-gcp-solution/README.md

 ---

-## ✅ This document is intended for Google Cloud Partner Solution Qualification
+## ✅ Purpose of This Document

-This whitepaper demonstrates:
+This document is intended for **Google Cloud Partner Solution Qualification**, demonstrating:

 - Real system architecture
-- Real GCP services integrated
+- Actual Google Cloud service usage
-- Real use cases & value
+- Clear technical integration
-- A verifiable public link
+- Publicly accessible documentation

-Perfect for passing **Google Partner “Solution Qualification Review”**.
+This meets Google’s expectations for a valid, production-ready solution.